 4. Professional

-Many job seekers may learn a professional template is right for them.
+No matter your field, a simple, professional resume style is a great way to exude competence and polish with your resume.
 The version above is a great example of how font and spacing choices can make a basic layout visually engaging.
 The insignia in the upper left corner projects confidence, and the spacing is breathable, making it easier for recruiters to quickly read skills and accomplishments.

 The perfect resume for candidates who: